sumit2011/sumit2011.github.io/graph/index.md

-# Replace O's with X's in a given matrix:
+# surrounded regins : Replace O's with X's in a given matrix:
 ```c++
 // replace O's with X's in a given matrix
 // gfg: https://www.geeksforgeeks.org/problems/replace-os-with-xs0052/1